What Does Meth Look Like?

 Symptoms and Physical Consequences of Meth

-Amphetamines and meth abuse collect some of the worst physical and mental tolls found in drug use.
-Effects of prolonged use include significant risk increases of stroke, liver damage and low immunity.
+Amphetamine and meth abuse cause some of the worst physical and mental consequences found in drug use.
+Effects of prolonged use include significant risk increases of stroke, liver damage, and low immunity.
 Severe dental issues including rotting teeth and gums are also associated with the drug, infamously known as “meth mouth”.
 Hyperthermia (dangerously increased body temperatures), convulsions, and mood swings are all consequences of meth addiction.

 Meth increases libido.
-Combined with lowered inhibitions and impaired decision-making effects, it often leads to reckless sexual behavior, and can cause STDs.
-Meth users who prefer injections also carry an increased risk of contracting HIV through contaminated needles.
+Combined with lowered inhibitions and impaired decision-making effects, it often leads to reckless sexual behavior and can cause STDs.
+Meth addicts who prefer injections also carry an increased risk of contracting HIV through contaminated needles.

 Prolonged insomnia is another common effect of meth abuse, and is referred to as “tweaking”.
 During tweaking episodes, users may exhibit paranoia, confusion, unfocused rapid eye movements, and jumbled talking and walking.
 Tweaking can last as long as 15 days.